 However, as instructional technologies evolved and competency-based approaches to teaching were demonstrated as the most effective for developing operational knowledge and skills, a new emphasis arose for the courses for trainers.
 In the early 2000s, the courses became targeted to helping trainers develop a working knowledge of practices that included the application of cognitive and constructivist learning principles, as well as competency-based approaches for improving learning outcomes.
 Learners would actively practice new skills in addition to receiving the required background information.
 These courses involved an average of 20 to 25 participants attending a two-week residence course.

-In 2014, after codification of these learning principles in the WMO Competency Requirements for Education and Training Providers (WMO-No. 1209) and publication of the WMO Guidelines for Trainers based on the competency framework (WMO-No. 1114), closer alignment and more complete coverage of the competencies was expected.
+In 2014, after codification of these learning principles for the WMO competency requirements for education and training providers provided in the Compendium of WMO Competency Frameworks (WMO-No. 1209) and publication of the Guidelines for Trainers in Meteorological, Hydrological and Climate Services (WMO-No. 1114), closer alignment and more complete coverage of the competencies were expected.
 Developing training competency is related to more deliberate consideration in making the decisions required for effective training design.
 This required a longer course, one that offered practice in carrying out the entire training planning process, which was not feasible in classroom mode due to limited time, logistics and cost.
 It also suggested the need to reach more participants, with new trainers taking on that role each year.

 Motivation to deliver training online